-"Thou beauty make first; seest no save thou it is woman, nature. each but a glass In which man sees the image of himself."
+"Thou seest no beauty save thou make it first;

+Man, woman, 1 nature, each is but а glass

+In which man sees the image of himself."

 ALFRED TENNYSON.

 Alfred Tennyson, England's greatest modern poet, was a devoted lover of the beautiful from the very beginning of his career.
 The earliest verses he composed, which were written upon his slate when but a child of seven or eight years of age, had for their subject, "The Flowers in the Garden."
 As a dreamy boy, he loved to throw himself upon the grass and listen to the bird voices in the adjoining thicket, or to the lowing of the cattle as they stood knee-deep in the glittering waters of the river shallows which lay about his home.